wendyliga/yolo-theme/README.md

 # Benefit
 - Use Ligatures, so lots of characters combination is simplified.
-- Dark never let you down.
+- Dark side will never let you down.
 - Distinguishable Color for Class, Function, Constants, and Type Name.

 # Installation